-When a new street becomes an ActiveStreet, playing out for the first time like Main Street in Sparkbrook, it’s hard not to get excited.
-There’s been a few changes since 2013 when we first started playing out in Kings heath and Moseley, bringing the ideas from Bristol playing out to Birmingham, but the concept has remained the same, and following Main Street event last week, it’s great to see the enthusiasm for more.
+When a new street becomes an ActiveStreet, Playing Out for the first time like Main Street in Sparkbrook, it’s hard not to get excited.
+There’s been a few changes since 2013 when we first started Playing Out in Kings heath and Moseley, bringing the ideas from Bristol Playing Out to Birmingham, but the concept has remained the same, and following Main Street event last week, it’s great to see the enthusiasm for more.

 We’re planning a picnic at Calthorpe Park on 29th April to get together street organisers to share experiences and plan new events with the ever growing number of people interested.
 Other organisations who have been involved like Parks4Play, the Library Service and Musicshakers may also be coming along.

-Talking to neighbours it soon became clear there was also a litter and flytipping problem.
+Talking to neighbours it soon became clear there was also a litter and fly-tipping problem.
 We were able to organise a quick litter pick and BCC picked up the larger items of fly tipping on the shared green space on Main street.

 By the end of the day, children and adults who had previously lived on either side of the street had met, chatted, played, and stepped forward to organise the next event on Main street in the next month or so.